Ana1Ana/pdsnd_github/README.md

 Explore bikeshare data with Python.

 ### Description
-Describe what your project is about and what it does
+This project explores the bikeshare data for New York, Washington and Chicago.

 ### Files used
 Include the files used